An immigration attorney and client reviewing a decision and planning an appeal.

 When the decision is wrong, we focus on the record and the law.

-Not every denial is the end of the road.
-We review the decision, the hearing transcript, and the file to identify legal errors, due process issues, and procedural problems that may support appeal or federal court action.
+A denial is not always the end.
+We review the decision, hearing transcript, and record to identify legal errors, due process issues, and procedural defects that may support an appeal or federal action.

-We explain the risks, costs, and potential outcomes so you can decide whether it makes sense to challenge a decision at the BIA, in the Third Circuit, or through a federal district court lawsuit.
+We explain risks, costs, and outcomes so you can decide whether to pursue the BIA, the Third Circuit, or a federal district court lawsuit.

 Immigration appeals and federal actions we handle.